Mubaloo/wwdc2015-uistackviews/README.md

 ## Dynamic layouts

-So what about the more complex use case we discussed above, where view's visibility is based on the input of other views?
+So what about the more complex use case we discussed above, where a view's visibility is based on the input of other views?

 <img alt="Screen shot of dynamic stack view layout" src="PostResources/Dynamic.png" width="80%" />